-There are numerous statues in honor of Kamehameha I. You'll find everything you need to know below (feel free to use the table of contents).
-But we also want to provide you with background information so that you are armed with the cultural knowledge when you visit these statues.
+There are numerous statues in honour of Kamehameha I. You'll find everything you need to know below (feel free to use the table of contents).
+But we also want to provide you with background information so that you are prepared with cultural knowledge when you visit these statues.

 - 1 Throughout history - the poignant life of King Kamehameha

 - 2 Statues in honor of the king Kamehameha